-In the combined data of randomized, placebo-controlled clinical studies, cardiac failure occurred more commonly in patients on the abiraterone acetate arm compared to patients on the placebo arm (2.6% versus 0.9%).
-Grade 3 to 4 cardiac failure occurred in 1.3% of patients taking abiraterone acetate and led to 5 treatment discontinuations and 4 deaths.
-Grade 3 to 4 cardiac failure occurred in 0.2% of patients taking placebo.
+In the combined data of 5 randomized, placebo-controlled clinical studies, cardiac failure occurred mo patients on the abiraterone acetate arm compared to patients on the placebo arm (2.6% versus 0.9%).
+Grade 3-4 cardiac re occurred in 1.3% of patients taking abiraterone acetate and led to 5 treatment discor Grade 3-4 cardiac failure occurred in 0.2% of patients taking placebo.
 There were no treatment discontinuations and two deaths due to cardiac failure in the placebo group.

 In the same combined data, the majority of arrhythmias were grade 1 or 2.
-There was one death associated with arrhythmia and three patients with sudden death in the abiraterone acetate arms and five deaths in the placebo arms.
-There were 7 (0.3%) deaths due to cardiorespiratory arrest in the abiraterone acetate arms and 2 (0.1%) deaths in the placebo arms.
+There was one death associated with rhythmia and three patients with sudden death in the abiraterone acetate arms and five deaths in the placebo arms There were 7 (0.3%) deaths due to cardiorespiratory arrest in the abiraterone acetate arms and 2 (0.1%) deaths in the placebo arms.
 Myocardial ischemia or myocardial infarction led to death in 3 patients in the placebo arms and 3 deaths in the abiraterone acetate arms.

-6.2 Postmarketing Experience

-The following additional adverse reactions have been identified during post approval use of abiraterone acetate with prednisone.
-Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

-Respiratory, Thoracic and Mediastinal Disorders: non-infectious pneumonitis.
+6.2 Postmarketing Experience prednisone.
+Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposu Respiratory, Thoracic and Mediastinal Disorders: non-infectious pneumonitis underlying cardiovascular conditions). limited to difficulty swallowing or breathing, swollen face, lips, tongue or throat, or an itchy rash (urticaria)).

-Musculoskeletal and Connective Tissue Disorders: myopathy, including rhabdomyolysis.

-Hepatobiliary Disorders: fulminant hepatitis, including acute hepatic failure and death.

-Cardiac Disorders: QT prolongation and Torsades de Pointes (observed in patients who developed hypokalemia or had underlying cardiovascular conditions).
+Musculoskeletal and Connective Tissue Disorders: myopathy, including rhabdom Hepatobiliary Disorders: fulminant hepatitis, including acute hepatic failure and death.
+Cardiac Disorders: QT prolongation and Torsades de Pointes (observed in patients who developed hypokalemia or had